Deploy Deepgram Services

 🚧

 Per the link above, you will create you self-hosted API key in the API Key tab of Deepgram Console.
-These are not created in the "On-Prem" tab, which is reserved for creating distribution credentials.
+These are not created in the "Self-Hosted" tab, which is reserved for creating distribution credentials.

 Configuration Files